 High extreme: Hard-working

-Persons with very high scores on the Conscientiousness scale organize their time and their physical surroundings, work in a disciplined way toward their goals, strive for accuracy and perfection in their tasks, and deliberate carefully when making decisions.
-Conversely, persons with very low scores on this scale tend to be unconcerned with orderly surroundings or schedules, avoid difficult tasks or challenging goals, are satisfied with work that contains some errors, and make decisions on impulse or with little reflection.
+Persons with very high scores on the Conscientiousness scale tend to organize their time and their physical surroundings, work in a disciplined way toward their goals, strive for accuracy and perfection in their tasks, and deliberate carefully when making decisions.
+Conversely, persons with very low scores on this scale tend to be less concerned with orderly surroundings or schedules, are likely to be more relaxed in relation to achievements and may shy away from too difficult or challenging tasks They tend to tolerate errors in their work and not get caught up in details, and are more likely to make decisions on impulse rather than careful deliberations.

 Low extreme: Realistic